stevesojan/osdag-latex-env/readme.txt

 The attached files in the .zip will couple Osdag to its own Tex Environment in osdag-latex-env, completely removing the step of installing a Tex distro for the user.

-There are 3 files in the .zip file.
+There are 2 files(SectionModeller_Latex.py and reportGenerator_latex.py) and a folder(osdag-latex-env) here.
 Here's a list of what must be extracted where:

 1) 'osdag-latex-env' must be extracted to osdag/data/ResourceFiles.